-22.6 Voluntary Employee Benefits Association (VEBA)
+22.7 Voluntary Employee Benefits Association (VEBA)

-- A. The College shall make available to eligible employees a VEBA plan to allow employees, upon retirement, to convert sick leave into a medical reimbursement plan pursuant to RCW 28B.50.553 and College policy and procedures.
-The VEBA plan must meet the requirements of the Internal Revenue Service. - B. As a condition of participation each eligible employee must submit to the College a signed hold harmless agreement complying with RCW 28B.50.553.
+- A. The College shall make offer an eligible VEBA plan to qualifying employees.
+Upon meeting retirement eligibility criteria, employees may convert their accrued sick leave (four hours to one, or 4:1) into a medical reimbursement plan pursuant to RCW 28B.50.553 and College policy and procedures. - B. As a condition of participation each eligible employee must submit to the College a signed hold harmless agreement complying with RCW 28B.50.553.
 If an eligible employee fails to sign and submit such agreement to the College, the College will not make sick leave cash-out contributions to the Plan.
-The eligible employee will not be permitted to participate in the Plan and remuneration for accrued sick leave at retirement shall be forfeited. - C. Funds deposited in the plan will be used for payment of the retiree's documented medical insurance premiums and medical, dental, and vision care expenses not covered by insurance (including co-payments and deductibles) until the account is exhausted.

-- D. Participation in VEBA will automatically renew each year.
+The eligible employee will not be permitted to participate in the Plan and remuneration for accrued sick leave at retirement shall be forfeited. - C. Funds deposited in the plan will be used for payment of the retiree's documented medical insurance premiums and medical, dental, and vision care expenses not covered by insurance (including co-payments and deductibles) until the account is exhausted. - D. Participation in VEBA will automatically renew each year.
 However, if one or more members are eligible to retire, the Union may conduct a vote in October to determine participation for the following year.
-The Union will notify the Human Resources Director in writing, by December 31, if they choose not to participate in the VEBA plan the following year. - E. Upon request, the College will provide the Union with a list of members who will be eligible to retire in the following year.
+The Union will notify the Vice President of Human Resources in writing, by December 31, if they choose not to participate in the VEBA plan the following year.

+E. Upon request, the College will provide the Union with a list of members who will be eligible to retire in the following year.

-22.7 Long Term Care
+22.2 Long Term Care